Random matrix ensembles and integrable differential identities

 A direct calculation shows that the $\tau$-function~\eqref{eq:tau_pfaff_evensized} is given by the formula

-where $\textup{pf}(A)$ denotes the Pfaffian of the even order matrix $A$, i.e.\ $\textup{pf}(A) = \sqrt{\det(A)}$.
+where $\textup{pf}(A)$ denotes the Pfaffian of the even order matrix $A$, i.e.\ $\textup{pf}(A) = \sqrt{\det(A)}$.For the sake of comparison with similar formulae found in the literature, we point out that the factor $2^{n}$ is consistent with the definition of skew-symmetric scalar product~\eqref{eq:skew_prod} featuring a factor $\frac{1}{2}$, see e.g.~\cite{Adler2000_skew}.
 Let us now consider the semi-infinite formal extension of the moments matrix and its unique factorisation of the form

 where $J$ is the semi-infinite skew-symmetric matrix such that $J^2\!=\!-I$, and $S(\mathbf{t})$ is a semi-infinite lower triangular matrix.
 Given $S(\mathbf{t})$ and the shift matrix $\Lambda\!=\! \big\{\delta_{i,j-1} \big\}_{i,j=1}^{\infty}$, with $\delta_{i,j}$ the Kronecker delta, one can construct the Lax matrix